Fpedruski/tailwind-tutorial/README.md

 Follwing and engaging with the tutorial from TailwindLabs

-Without knoladge from React at the moment...
+Without knowladge from React at the moment... [stopped at the 6th episode]

 Creation of a web landing.

 Why Tailwind?